“We were convinced Python wouldn’t go in America.” — Eric Idle

 “Classic” sketches — the ones every Python fan can recite by heart — include the gross-out perennial “Crunchy Frog,” everyone’s favorite innuendo-fest “Nudge Nudge,” “The Lumberjack Song,” “Self-Defence” (or, “How to defend yourself against someone carrying different kinds of fresh fruit”), and the mighty “Pet Shop (Dead Parrot).”

-Some of the lesser-known stuff is really top-shelf, too, and it reminds you that the first series of the show was essentially a parody of TV itself.
+Some of the lesser-known stuff is really top-shelf, too, and it reminds you that the first series of the show was essentially a parody of TV in general, and TV as the BBC presented it in particular.
+(By not chasing the advertising dollar, BBC programs could be as tedious as they wanted.)
 There are send-ups of self-serious “social problem” documentaries (“The Mouse Problem”), and long-winded chat shows hosted by unctuous, obtuse presenters, supposedly for the enlightenment and edification of the proletarian public, with titles like “It’s the Arts.”
 This type of stuff has been all over the BBC for decades.
 My personal favorite is the interview/talent show “Interesting People,” featuring a man who can hypnotize bricks, and Tiddles the cat, who can fly across the room and land in a bucket of water (admittedly, only when “flung” by his owner).

 Despite the overall strength of the material, the Pythons do not look back on their first record album all that fondly.
 In fact, they kind of disowned it, and consider their second album is their true “first,” with good reason.
 Their first album was done under the supervision of the BBC Records, and they pretty much botched it.